-A candidate, political committee, or political party may accept contributions via a credit card, debit card, or money order.
+A candidate, political committee, or political party may accept contributions via a credit card, debit card, money order, or wire transfer.
 These contributions are categorized as a "check" for reporting purposes.

 (Section 106.11, Fla.
-Stat.; Division of Elections Advisory Opinions 94-02 and 00-03)
+Stat.; Division of Elections Advisory Opinions 94-02, 00-03 and 02-09)